SooryaGeorge7/Paint-In-Cafe/README.md

 ## Design
 ### Color Scheme
-![Inserting paint-In cafe color palette](documentation/Paint-In%20Caf%C3%A9%20Color%20Palette.png)
+![Inserting paint-In cafe color palette](documentation/Paint-In%20Caf%C3%A9%20Color%20Palette.png) I used pastel green color because green is often calming color and it matches with the actual cafe itself.
+I thought the dark red gives  a good contrast to the pastel green.
+The white and grey helps with the flow of the two contrast colors.
 ### Typography
 I used these two Google Fonts for headings and other texts:
 * Playfair Display